Navalag/unit-community/readme.md

 npm install
 ```

-Copy .env.example to .env and update database credentials.
+Copy .env.example to .env and update database credentials (also you have to create new database to specify its name in .env).
 ```
 cp .env.example .env
 php artisan key:generate